 An electric vehicle works similarly to a gas-powered car.
 However, EV drivers may spot some differences from gas-powered vehicles, such as:

-- Quiet operation: Many passersby often get startled and say they did not hear an EV approaching, and first-time owners say they sometimes are not sure if their car is on.
+- Quiet operation: Many passersby often get startled and say they did not hear an EV approaching, and first-time owners say they are sometimes unsure if their car is on.

-- Sluggish acceleration: Some of the hybrid EVs are designed to accelerate slowly and coast, which takes some getting used to.
-However, electric plug-ins, such as the Tesla or Porsche EVs, are very fast.
+- Sluggish acceleration: Some hybrid EVs are designed to accelerate slowly and coast, which takes some getting used to.
+However, electric plug-ins such as the Tesla or Porsche EVs, are very fast.

 - Marked deceleration: EVs typically take advantage of regenerative braking to recharge the battery.
 Letting off the accelerator could cause the car to noticeably slow down more than a regular vehicle.